Marine Battery Switch Basics

 Selecting the appropriate battery switch for your boat is paramount.
 Consider the following factors:

-We hope this Navigator has helped you understand what battery switches are used for and whether you need the AFD feature when adding one to your boat.
-If you have further questions or need clarification, please don’t hesitate to contact our experts at (800) 426-6930.
+We hope this Navigator has helped you understand what marine battery selector switches are used for and whether you need the AFD feature when adding one to your boat.
+If you have further questions or need clarification, please don't hesitate to contact our experts at (800) 426-6930.